i-am-mike-davis/ollama-admin-ui/README.md

 ## Accessing the model/tag catalog programmatically

-If you're a developer, the utility class wollama, provided by ollama-admin-ui source code can be used to produce the ollama model/tag library as JSON.
+If you're a developer, the utility class wollama, provided by ollama-admin-ui source code can be used to programmatically access the model/tag catalog via the Catalog object.
+The Catalog object can also export the ollama model/tag library as JSON.

 ```